actions/dependency-review-action/README.md

 ### config-file

-A string representing the path to a configuraton file local to the repo.

-**Possible values**: A string representing an absolute path to a file.

-**Example**: `config-file: ./.github/dependency-review-config.yml`.

-### remote-config-file

-A string representing the path to a configuraton file in an external repo.
-It follows the `OWNER/REPOSITORY/FILENAME@BRANCH` syntax.
+A string representing the path to a configuraton file.
+The configuration file can be local to the repo, or can be a file in an external repo.
+If you are referencing a configuration file located in an external repository, you can use the `OWNER/REPOSITORY/FILENAME@BRANCH` syntax.

-If the file is located in a private repository, use the [remote-config-repo-token](#remote-config-repo-token) parameter of the action to specify a token that has read access to the repository.
+If the configuration file is located in an external private repository, use the [external-repository-token](#external-repository-token) parameter of the action to specify a token that has read access to the repository.

-**Possible values**: A string representing a path to a file located in another repository:
+**Possible values**: A string representing an absolute path to a file, or a file located in another repository:

+**Example**: `config-file: ./.github/dependency-review-config.yml # local file`.

-**Example**: `config-file: github/octorepo/dependency-review-config.yml@main`
+**Example**: `config-file: github/octorepo/dependency-review-config.yml@main # external repo`

 ### fail-on-severity